Amebis/eduVPN/doc/Installation.md

-# Installation and updating of eduVPN Client for Windows
+# Installation and updating of eduVPN and Let's Connect!
+Clients for Windows

+eduVPN and Let's Connect! clients are the same client targeted for a different audience.
+While their UI is different, the setup is identical.
+Therefore, the remainder of this document will reference "eduVPN" only for readability.

 ## Setup

 Download and run the EXE installer.
 Binaries are published [here](https://github.com/Amebis/eduVPN/releases).

 ## Update

 A self-updating feature has been introduced beginning with version 1.0.11.
 You should be prompted to update when a new version is available on client startup.

 To update manually, perform the following steps: